Gordon Brown: Early economic reforms

-On taking office as Chancellor of the Exchequer Brown gave the Bank of England operational independence in monetary policy, and thus responsibility for setting interest rates through the Bank's Monetary Policy Committee.
+On taking office as chancellor, Brown gave the Bank of England operational independence in monetary policy, and thus responsibility for setting interest rates through the Bank's Monetary Policy Committee.
 At the same time, he also changed the inflation measure from the Retail Price Index to the Consumer Price Index and transferred responsibility for banking supervision to the Financial Services Authority.
-Some commentators have argued that this division of responsibilities exacerbated the severity in Britain of the 2007 global banking crisis.
+Some commentators have argued that this division of responsibilities exacerbated the severity in Britain of the 2008 financial crisis.